jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

     | 22         | 39.06   |

 As you start adding stops, you will see the map change on the right to reflect the new stops.
 In this case, you will notice the size of the **renters** layer changing as you zoom in and out of the map.
-This is what it will look like when you are done:
+This is what the radius setting will look like when you are done:

   <p align="center">
     <img src="Images/Style-Zoom-Range.png">
   </p>

 ### VII.
 Style your owner data layer